Food Intolerances vs. Food Allergy - The Overview

 The solution: wheat alternatives and gluten-free flours

 Who does not tolerate wheat has nowadays many alternatives to not have to give up bread, pasta, cookies and cakes.
-There are flours from the following foods that can be used as a substitute or partial substitute for wheat flour: Oats, buckwheat, rice, corn, teff (millet), quinoa, amaranth.
+The following flours are are gluten-free: Oats, buckwheat, rice, corn, teff (millet), quinoa, amaranth.
 Nut flours such as almond flour or flours from legumes such as chickpea flour can also be used.
 To compensate for the lack of gluten properties of wheat flour, there are many alternatives such as chia seeds, flaxseed meal or psyllium husks.

-And nowadays there are also many different types of pasta, such as rice, corn, buckwheat, lentil or pea noodles.
+Not only flours, but also many other products are avaiable gluten-free.
+For example, there are gluten-free noddles made from rice, corn, buckwheat, lentil or pea noodles.
 Even ready-made cakes and cookies, as well as baking mixes, are now available as gluten-free products.

 4.6 - Histamine intolerance

-Foods rich in histamine include cheese, salami, chocolate, tomatoes citrus fruits and many more.
-Alcoholic beverages also contain histamine, but the amount is usually so small that people with histamine intolerance often do not experience any problems.
-The alcoholic beverage that contains the most histamine is red wine!
-[17].
+Foods rich in histamine include cheese, tomatoes, nuts, citrus fruits, pork meat and many more [14].
+Alcoholic beverages also contain histamine.
+However, the amount is usually so small that people with histamine intolerance often do not experience any problems.
+The alcoholic beverage with the highest histamine content is red wine [15].

 5. The most common food allergies